XZiar/RayRenderer/common/README.md

 A collection of useful utilities

-## Componoent
+## Component

 * **AlignedContainer**

-  A custom allocator that support aligned memory managment
+  A custom allocator that support aligned memory management

+* **ColorConsole**

+  A library providing color support for console.
+For Win32 which doesn't support VT mode, it emulating it using `SetConsoleTextAttribute`.

 * **ContainerEx**

   A simple library providing some shortcuts for container operations

+* **Controllable**

+  A base class using type erasure to support dynamic property access. object's property need to be registered explicitly.

+  **Controllable stores data inside the instance, so multi-inherited class may consider using virtual inheritance.**

 * **DelayLoader**

-  A wrapper to manage win32's delay-laod DLL
+  A wrapper to manage win32's delay-load DLL

+* **EasierJSON**

+  A wrapper for `rapidjson`, providing strong-type json component and easier set/get conversion and operations.

 * **Exception**

-  Custom Exception model, inherit from std::runtime_error, with support of nested-exception, strong-type, unicode message, arbitray extra data...
+  Custom Exception model, inherit from std::runtime_error, with support of nested-exception, strong-type, Unicode message, arbitrary extra data...

 * **FileEx**